 - Costs and implementation: The implementation of 2FA can mean additional effort and costs for companies, especially if special hardware tokens are used.

-Implementation of 2FA:
+Implementation of two-factor authentication:

 The implementation of 2FA depends on the specific application and requirements.
 Typical steps include: